stevenya97/TwitchAdsSafari/README.md

   - Free - [Userscript](https://apps.apple.com/us/app/userscripts/id1463298887)(by [Quoid](https://github.com/quoid/userscripts))
   - Paid - [Tampermonkey](https://apps.apple.com/us/app-bundle/tampermonkey-bundle/id1780757125?mt=12)($2.99 for the app bundle.
 Contains both Safari and legacy Safari versions.
 Individual extensions are also available.)
 - Viewing one of the userscript files should prompt the given script to be added (assuming you have a userscript manager installed).
 Otherwise, import it manually.

+## Troubleshooting
+- Make sure that only one solution/script is enabled at a time.
+Solutions often conflict with one another trying to manipulate the same underlying video stream served to you.